-North American forests are critical components of the global carbon cycle, exchanging large amounts of carbon dioxide (CO2) and other gases with the atmosphere and oceans.
+North American forests are critical components of the global carbon cycle, exchanging large amounts of CO2 and other gases with the atmosphere and oceans.
 In this chapter we present the most recent estimates of the role of forests in the North American carbon balance, describe the main factors that affect forest carbon stocks and fluxes, describe how forests the carbon cycle through CO2 sequestration and emissions, and discuss management options and research needs.

-2. CARBON STOCKS AND FLUXES
+CARBON STOCKS AND FLUXES

-2.1 Ecosystem Carbon Stocks and Pools
+Ecosystem Carbon Stocks And Pools

-North American forests contain more than 170 billion tons of carbon (Gt C), of which 28% is in live biomass and 72% is in dead organic matter (Table 11-2).
+North American forests contain more than 170 Gt of carbon, of which 28% is in live biomass and 72% is in dead organic matter (Table 11-2).
 Among the three countries, Canada's forests contain the most carbon and Mexico's forests the least.